MarkHanoteau/MarkHanoteau.github.io/assets/Scrum-definition.md

 Bottom up thinking?

+Scrum works not because it has three roles, five events, and three artifacts but because it adheres to the underlying Agile principles of iterative, value-based incremental delivery by frequently gathering customer feedback and embracing change.

 The point of Scrum isn't to do Scrum... it's to align the team and the organisation so that everyone is working towards a common goal.

 Every day the team are focussed on taking the next step towards achieving the Sprint Goal.